gvnadir/pwshutils-cheatsheets/README.md

 ### `Get-VimCheatSheet [<Filter>]`
 Displays a categorized Vim cheat sheet.
-You can pass an optional filter to search within the `Command` column.
+You can pass an optional filter to search within the `Command` and `Description` column.

 ```powershell
 Get-VimCheatSheet